 If you will be applying through the Express Entry system, you are advised to have all documentation ready prior to entering the pool of applicants.
 If your profile is selected and you are given and Invitation to Apply (ITA), you will have only 60 days to submit a complete application.

 If you have lived in numerous locations for more than six months after the age of 18, it may take considerable time to assemble the documents, as you will need criminal record checks (police certificates) from each location.

-Faculty members who have spent time in certain countries (China, South Africa) have reported that these countries are very slow to process requests for police checks.
+Faculty members who have spent time in certain countries (Iran,China, South Africa) have reported that these countries can be very slow to process requests for police checks.
 If you need information about where to have fingerprinting done in Kingston, please contact the Faculty Recruitment and Support office.

 Materials documenting your work experience must be made available in professional English or French translation.
 For information on translation services, please contact the Faculty Recruitment and Support office.

-Check CIC's Application processing times under "Processed in Canada" for current processing times.
+Check IRCC's Application processing times under "Processed in Canada" for current processing times.
 Applications under the Express Entry system will be processed within six months of receipt of a complete application.

 Medical exams will be requested by the visa office once processing of your application has started.
 To speed up the process, you can also request upfront medicals from an immigration physician.
 If you need information about where to access medical services for CIC purposes in the Kingston area, please contact the Faculty Recruitment and Support office.

 There are several fees you and your family members have to pay to apply for Permanent Residence.

 The fees for the Permanent Resident application are paid in two stages: